 Overview: You will learn to work with and analyze general, scientific, and geospatial datasets in many useful formats and learn to solve a wide range of analytical problems in Python for geospatial applications.
 You will also learn about the elegance and power of the Python language and the breadth of its amazing ecosystem of powerful packages for geospatial analysis.

-Format: Each topic is a mixture of expert instruction, worked examples, and hands-on exercises.
+Format: Live instructor-led training (online).
+Each topic is a mixture of expert instruction, worked examples, and hands-on exercises with help from the instructor(s).

 Expert instructors: See bios below.

 Duration: 5 days

 Modules: